OmarAlex00/OmarAlex00/README.md

 **About me :**

-Experienced Flutter developer with over a year of hands-on expertise and a background in quality assurance for over a year **😎**.
+Experienced Flutter developer with almost two years of hands-on expertise and a background in quality assurance for over a year **😎**.

 Passionate about expanding my knowledge in development and embracing emerging technologies **🧐**.